contextgeneric/cgp-patterns/content/error-handling.md

 }
 ```

-Compared to before, we defined an `ErrAuthTokenHasExpired` type to represent the
-error that happens when an auth token has expired.
-Inside `AuthTokenValidator`, we now require `Context::Error` to implement `From<ErrAuthTokenHasExpired>`
-to convert an expired token error into the abstract error.
-The type `ErrAuthTokenHasExpired` implements both `Debug` and `Display`, so that the application
-may use them when converting into `Context::Error`.

-CGP makes it easy to define provider-specific error types such as `ErrAuthTokenHasExpired`,
-without requiring the provider to worry about how to embed that error within the application
-error as a whole.
-With impl-side dependencies, an extra constraint like `Context::Error: From<ErrAuthTokenHasExpired>`
-would only be applicable if the application choose to use the specific provider.
-This also means that if an application chose a provider other than `ValidateTokenIsNotExpired`
-to implement `AuthTokenValidator`, then it would not need to handle the error `ErrAuthTokenHasExpired`.
+In this example, we introduced the `ErrAuthTokenHasExpired` type to represent the specific error of an expired authentication token.
+The `AuthTokenValidator` implementation requires `Context::Error` to implement `From<ErrAuthTokenHasExpired>` for conversion to the abstract error type.
+Additionally, `ErrAuthTokenHasExpired` implements both `Debug` and `Display`, allowing applications to present and log the error meaningfully.

+CGP facilitates defining provider-specific error types like `ErrAuthTokenHasExpired` without burdening the provider with embedding these errors into the application's overall error handling strategy.
+With impl-side dependencies, constraints like `Context::Error: From<ErrAuthTokenHasExpired>` apply only when the application uses a specific provider.
+If an application employs a different provider to implement `AuthTokenValidator`, it does not need to handle the `ErrAuthTokenHasExpired` error.

 ## Raising Errors using `CanRaiseError`

-In the previous section, we used the `From` constraint in the provider implementation of
-`ValidateTokenIsNotExpired` to raise either `&'static str` or `ErrAuthTokenHasExpired`.
-Although this approach looks elegant, we would quickly realized that this approach
-would _not_ work with popular error types such as `anyhow::Error`.
-This is because `anyhow::Error` only provide a blanket `From` instance for types
-that `core::error::Error + Send + Sync + 'static`.
+In the previous section, we used the `From` constraint in the `ValidateTokenIsNotExpired` provider to raise errors such as `&'static str` or `ErrAuthTokenHasExpired`.
+While this approach is elegant, we quickly realize it doesn't work with common error types like `anyhow::Error`.
+This is because `anyhow::Error` only provides a blanket From implementation only for types that implement `core::error::Error + Send + Sync + 'static`.

 This restriction is a common pain point when using error libraries like `anyhow`.
-But the restriction is there because without CGP, a type like `anyhow::Error`
-cannot provide other blanket implementations for `From` as it would cause overlap.
-The use of `From` also causes leaky abstraction, as custom error types like
-`ErrAuthTokenHasExpired` are forced to anticipate such use and implement the
-common constraints like `core::error::Error`.
-Furthermore, the ownership rules also make it impossible to support custom `From`
-implementations for non-owned types, such as `String` and `&str`.

-For these reasons, we don't actually encourage the use of `From` for conversion
-into abstract errors.
-Instead, with CGP we prefer the use of a more flexible,
-albeit more verbose approach, which is to use the `CanRaiseError` trait:
+The reason for this limitation is that without CGP, a type like `anyhow::Error` cannot provide multiple blanket `From` implementations without causing conflicts.
+As a result, using `From` can leak abstractions, forcing custom error types like `ErrAuthTokenHasExpired` to implement common traits like `core::error::Error`.
+Another challenge is that ownership rules prevent supporting custom `From` implementations for non-owned types like `String` and `&str`.

+To address these issues, we recommend using a more flexible — though slightly more verbose—approach with CGP: the `CanRaiseError` trait, rather than relying on `From` for error conversion.
+Here's how we define it:

 ```rust
 # extern crate cgp;